Open-Cap-Table-Coalition/Open-Cap-Format-OCF/README.md

 - Simply use [VSCode](https://code.visualstudio.com/) with the "Prettier - Code formatter"

 ### Schema Organization
 - [Full documentation](docs/README.md) is available in the docs folder.
-Documentation is auto-generated and the toolchain is still under active development, so expect the layout to change and pardon any inconsistencies.
+Most of the documentation is auto-generated and our toolchain is still being refined, so expect the layout to change and pardon any inconsistencies.
 - Schemas divided into three folders

 1. `objects` describing the structure of OCF -- these contain the common object properties `id` and `comments`